dart-lang/site-www/src/content/language/macros.md

 ### View the generated code

-You can optionally view the generated code.
+Sometimes it can be useful to view the generated code to better understand how a macros works, or to inspect the details of what it offers.

 Click on the "**Go to Augmentation**" link that appears under the annotation in your IDE (supported in VSCode and IntelliJ) to see how the macro generates `toJson` and `fromJson`.